-Why glaze?
-Done right, glazing takes ham from a humble stand-by to a show-stopping centrepiece, adding layers of flavour along the way.
+Why do we glaze ham?
+Done right, glazing takes ham from a humble stand-by to a show-stopping centrepiece on the Christmas table, adding layers of flavour along the way.

 Sugar is what makes a glaze.
 Whether it's in the form of brown sugar, muscovado or honey, it caramelises to create that thick, syrupy sheen, which you then have the freedom to balance with spices, juices, vinegars or even booze for extra Christmas spirit.